 She tucked me in at night with hugs.

-Held me and sang soft sweet songs like “Go Tell Aunt Tabby”and “Bye Baby Bunting,”
+She held me and sang soft sweet songs like “Go Tell Aunt Tabby”and “Bye Baby Bunting.”

 It’s no wonder I missed her, wherever she had gone that weekend.

 And it’s no wonder I miss her now.